konstvr/IWtoGRE-cycleGAN/README.md

 ![image](https://github.com/user-attachments/assets/f077b5a0-58b8-48e6-8a19-2b804a8d3dd0)

 5. In the field "Select source folder", select the folder containing the IW images (DICOM or PNG)
-6. In the field "Select output folder", select the folder where the generated GRE images will be saved
+6. In the field "Select output folder", select the folder where the generated T2* Gradient Echo (GRE) images will be saved
 7. Click "Convert and Save"
 8. In the specified output folder you will find 2 folders: ".-tse2d1_5" and "predicted (GRE)", which contain the PNG IW and GRE images respectively.